-It used to be that all inclusive resorts meant big vats of food, not always healthy and not always fresh.
-But that has changed with a new breed of all inclusive family resorts focusing on local or organic products and creating more creative (and heart-healthy) dishes.
-Plus, the variety-from freshly-caught fish to prime cuts of steak-will make you think you’re at a fine dining restaurant.
+It used to be that all inclusive resorts meant big vats of food, not always healthy or fresh.
+But times have changed, with a new breed of all inclusive family resorts focusing on local or organic products and creating more creative (and heart-healthy) dishes.
+Plus, the variety—from freshly-caught fish to prime cuts of steak—will make you think you’re at a fine-dining restaurant.
 Here, our favorite all inclusive family resorts with the best food.

 1. Tyler Place Family Resort, Vermont

 When you think of all inclusive food, images of rainbow trout, prime rib, Moroccan spiced leg of lamb, Ahi tuna tartare and an oyster bar are not items that come to mind—but that’s exactly the type of food served at Tyler Place Family Resort in Vermont.

 With the emphasis on fresh, locally-sourced foods prepared by health-conscious chefs, Tyler Place works with local farms and purveyors and the result is simply-prepared, yet delicious food not drowning in sauces or heavy cream.
 Of course, they always have yummy desserts (homemade ice cream is a favorite) and plenty of kid-favorite staples (pizza and chicken nuggets).
 But there are so many choices at each meal that everyone—from vegetarians to those with picky palates—will find something they can enjoy.

 Also, kids and adults eat in separate dining rooms at different time, so kids enjoy the company of other kids (and are overseen by camp counselors), while adults have the luxury of an uninterrupted kid-free meal.
 That’s one of the top reasons families keep coming back.